Live Animal/Pet Check in

 Pets are accepted on a first come, first served basis at the time of check in.

-- $75 service fee applies for transporting pets solely on Ravn Alaska/Connect flights.
-The customer at the time of airport check in should have already contacted reservations, or booked pet space on line.
+- The customer at the time of airport check in must have already contacted reservations, or booked pet space on line.

 - If the animal is over 149 Lbs. it must be brought to the Cargo Facility and shipped as cargo.

-For customer with connections on Alaska Airlines, Horizon Air or Pen Air:
+For customer with connections on Alaska Airlines, Horizon Air:

 - $100 fee applies for hand-carried pets and/or a $100 fee applies for checked pets.